This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

-Typically, malware analysis is conducted in two ways: static and dynamic analyses.
+Typically, malware analysis is conducted in static and dynamic analyses.

 Static analysis analyzed the code without running it.
 It can look at the entire code and show weaknesses at the exact point.
 Automated tools help reviewers to scan the whole codebase faster.
 That being said, static analysis alone does not provide information about the behavior of the suspicious file.

 Dynamic analysis analyzes the code while running.
-To prevent the spreading of malware, this analysis is conducted in a controlled environment.
+This analysis is conducted in a controlled environment to prevent the spreading of malware.
 While it is helpful to identify vulnerabilities and threats during runtime, it has a downside.
 With dynamic analysis, you cannot track back the issue to the exact location in the code.

 The solution: genetic code analysis applied to malware analysis